Bell-bottoms: 1990s to 2000s

 A revival of bell-bottoms occurred after bands such as The Stone Roses, Happy Mondays and The Charlatans re-introduced them in late 1989 and the early 1990s.

 In 1996, women's bell-bottoms were reintroduced to the mainstream public, under the name "boot-cut" (or "bootleg") trousers as the flare was slimmer.
 By 1999, flare jeans had come into vogue among women, which had a wider, more exaggerated flare than boot-cuts.
 The boot-cut style ended up dominating the fashion world for 10 years.

 By around 2006, the bell-shaped silhouette started to fade as the skinny jean rose in popularity.
 Sharon Haver, the founder and editor-in-chief of online fashion magazine FocusOnStyle.com, commented "It's as if all the girls wearing premium boot-cut jeans threw them away one day, and the next day began wearing skinny jeans and flats."

 Women's boot-cut jeans are tighter at the knee than men's, and flare out from knee to hem.
 Men's styles are traditionally straight-legged, although the pants came in a more flared style in the early and mid 2000s, but this was optional.
 The bell-bottoms of the 1960s and 1970s can be distinguished from the flare or boot-cut of the 1990s and 2000s by the tightness of the fabric at the knee.

 2020s

 With the onset of a spectrum of revivalist fashion trends as a result of the COVID-19 pandemic, there has also been revived interest in clothing trends of the 1960s and 1970s, which includes bell-bottoms and flared trousers.
 Bell-bottoms were still trending on the runway in September 2022, as well as the return to the wide leg bell-bottom in 2023.
+Celebrities and influencers are wearing bell-bottoms.
+Kendrick Lamar styled a pair of bell-bottoms during the 2025 Super Bowl halftime show.
+Fashion designers display them on the runway.